-We were sorry to see our Tasting History tour come to an end, but it had been a fabulous introduction to the history and food of the Carolina Beach area.
+We were sorry to see our Tasting History tour come to an end, but it had been a fabulous introduction to the history of the area as well as Carolina Beach restaurants.

-Can you take this itinerary and go on a food tour yourself?
 You can, but why would you?
 You won't get the history part of the tour, which was fascinating.
-But more important, Jeff knows each proprietor pretty well, so you really do get the royal treatment when on this tour with him.
+But more important, Jeff knows each proprietor pretty well, so you really do get the royal treatment when on this tour of Carolina Beach restaurants with him.

 Tours have a maximum of 14 people, with two guides, one of which is a historian.
 Visit Tasting History Tours to reserve your Carolina Beach restaurants tour.
 It's a good idea to book as far out as you can as these tours fill up, even in the off-season months when it's cooler.

 Love what you've seen here?
 Become a subscriber and get a free ebook of packing tips and printable packing lists for all seasons!